 It has limited the lives of Black people, Indigenous people, and other People of Color in obvious ways like segregation, police violence, and less visible forms like microaggressions,

 For people with diabetes, these biases can also impact care and health outcomes.
 So how exactly does race play a role?

 According to the

 With diabetes cases on the rise,

-Socioeconomic factors like employment, education, and income, environmental factors, lack of access to supportive diabetes care, and language barriers can diminish positive outcomes for people with diabetes in minority communities.
+Socioeconomic factors like employment, education, income, environmental factors, lack of access to supportive diabetes care, and language barriers can diminish positive outcomes for people with diabetes in minority communities.

 Geography, which often influences the factors above, can also influence diabetes risk.

-For example, in China type 1 diabetes rates are 10 to 20 times lower than in they are in Europe, Australia, and North America.
+For example, in China type 1 diabetes rates are 10 to 20 times lower than they are in Europe, Australia, and North America.
 Meanwhile, countries like Finland have the

 In the United States, diabetes may impact minority communities at an unprecedented rate in the next 3 decades.

 “The burden of diabetes represents an even greater challenge among racial/ethnic minorities in the United States, which are predicted to comprise half of the total population in the country by the year 2050,” said Dr. Sandra Weber, past president of the American Association of Clinical Endocrinologists.